surfacing8671/XUSD-Contracts/docs/Classes/VolumeBasedNegativeTaxCalculator.md

-# TimeBasedTaxCalculator
+# VolumeBasedNegativeTaxCalculator

-> TimeBasedTaxCalculator
+> VolumeBasedNegativeTaxCalculator

-*A tax calculator that imposes different tax rates based on the time of day.*
+*A tax calculator that provides increasing rewards based on the transaction volume.*

 ## Methods